BlairCrumbly/Wifi-QR-Code-Generator/README.md

 # Wi-Fi QR Code Generator

 This Python script generates a QR code for your home Wi-Fi network.
-Guests can simply scan the QR code with their phone to connect instantly — no need to type the password.
+Guests can simply scan the QR code with their phone to connect instantly, no need to type the password.
 This was made purely so I can save myself a trip to my router.
 ---